fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 The last setting required for the virtual machine to run independently is the network configuration.
 This can be done via GUI or CLI.
 I will only explain what needs to be done basically.

-Since Hyper-V doesn’t provide a DHCP server, we need to manually assign an IP address to our virtual machine.
+Since Hyper-V doesn't provide a DHCP server, we need to manually assign an IP address to our virtual machine.

 **Device:** eth0
 **Method:** Manual